-It is the responsibility of the qualified business to file the Create Rebate Program New Full Time Permanent Employee Payroll Certification with the Department of Finance and Administration (DF&A) when the requisite \$2,000,000 payroll has been attained.
+It is the responsibility of the qualified business to file the Create Rebate Program New Full Time Permanent Employee Payroll Certification with the Department of Finance and Administration (DF&A) when the requisite two million dollars (\$2 million) payroll threshold has been attained.
 This certification provides the number of new full-time permanent employees hired, together with the dollar amount of their payroll.
 Thereafter, the Company shall recertify the number of new full-time permanent employees and payroll amounts annually at the end of each tax year.
 The certification to DF&A is the mechanism to initiate the verification audit.
 Therefore, the company must certify annually at the end each tax year to DF&A.